jovanneste/jovanneste.github.io/content/about/_index.md

 title = "About me"
 +++

+{{< image-text image="me.jpg" alt="Image Alt Text" width="200px" margin="20px" >}}
 I am a [Your Profession] based in [Your Location], and I have a passion for [Your Interests or Expertise].
 With [X] years of experience in [Your Field], I have had the opportunity to work on a wide range of projects and challenges.

-{{< image-text image="me.jpg" alt="Image Alt Text" width="200px" margin="20px" >}}
-This is the text that will appear on the right side of the image.
 {{< /image-text >}}

 #### Education